Changes at Culham station

 Planning approval was obtained during 2016 for Network Rail to extend platforms 1 and 2 towards Oxford so that longer trains could stop at Culham.
 We were also told that the ultimate plan was that when Network Rail eventually vacated their hard materials store at the end of platform 2 a larger car park would be developed similar to the one at Radley.

-Nothing has started on either front as of mid 2017, but we have had a chat with some contractors who were saying that the new platform extension would comprise prefabricated sections being placed onto supporting piles.
+Nothing had started on either front as of mid 2017, but we did have had a chat with some contractors who were saying that the new platform extension would comprise prefabricated sections being placed onto supporting piles.
 One slight concern was that the platform extensions would have to follow the curving track.
 It doesn't seem that these developments will lead to any improvement in the station facilities which at present comprise of only a glass waiting shelter and customer service point on each platform.

 Link to Culham Science Centre